markjacksonfishing/katacoda/sysdig-container-visibility/intro.md

-Sysdig is a simple tool for deep system visibility that comes with container native support.
+Sysdig is an open source tool for deep system visibility that comes with container native support.

-Think of all the system health and performance monitoring tools you used for troubleshooting but now working all together and container aware:
+Think of all the system health and performance monitoring tools you used for troubleshooting but but working together and container-aware:
 - strace
 - tcpdump
 - htop